-Under normal circumstances most citizens contribute little to public life.
+Under normal circumstances private citizens contribute little to public life.
 But in a large-scale emergency, they are needed to do the extra work that must be done when government becomes overwhelmed.

 Still, those in charge rarely turn to citizens.
 Bureaucrats obsessed with control, politicians obsessed with command, and academics obsessed with knowing better, all prefer to exclude citizens.
 While publicly claiming to encourage citizen involvement, governments more often regard citizens as nuisances to be tolerated rather than assets to be nurtured.